Tricia-S/serverless-app-with-lambda/README.md

 - **Data Storage**: Leveraging DynamoDB to store customer data with a NoSQL structure.
 - **Serverless Data Posting**: Using AWS Lambda in combination with API Gateway to process and post data from the HTML form to DynamoDB in real-time.

-## Serverless function to post data to the NoSQL database
+## Functioning Features Implemented and Testing Method Used
-Functioning Lambda Function and Testing Method Used Lambda Function code testing before deploying code
+Lambda Function code testing before deploying code

 Test events to with default AWS Lambda function code provided.